NeuralEnsemble/pype9/README.md

 ---

 9ML aims to be a comprehensive description language for neural simulation.
-This means that it allows the expression of some uncommon configurations, which are difficult to implement in NEURON and NEST.
-Work is planned to make the NEURON and NEST pipelines in Pype9 support 9ML fully, however until then the following restrictions apply to network models
+This means that it allows the expression of some uncommon configurations that are difficult to implement in NEURON and NEST.
+Work is planned to make the NEURON and NEST pipelines in Pype9 support 9ML fully, however until then the following restrictions apply to models that can be used with PyPe9.

 * synapses must be linear (to be relaxed in v0.2)
 * synapses can only have one variable that varies over a projection